 What do you do to invest in your own future?
 Throughout my career I have met two types of learners in the workplace.
 Those who only do professional development paid for by the employer and those who self-develop.
 Self-developers do two things the first group do not.
 They invest a part of their own time in learning, often building on the things they have done at work.
 They also tend to incrementally advance their career slightly faster.
 It is a bit like compounding interest, a small amount done consistently over a long time eventually outpaces those who do short sharp bursts of professional development.

 In my experience, self-learners tend to be in a better place when opportunities arise.
 Their mindset often means they will be more open to change and new challenges, are less likely to get stuck on an old technology and more prepared to make a change of direction to where the new opportunities come along.
+Make sure your self development isn’t limited to a very narrow vertical you are interested in.
+Develop broad skills and make sure you include soft skills, in addition to the techie stuff!

 Get Certified with Microsoft Learning and check out these learning paths to accelerate your learning.
 Microsoft provides some great free resources and they are great for self-paced learning, no matter now much free time you have.